 Since the financial crisis, qualifying for a mortgage has become difficult for people with anything short of perfect credit.
-The Urban Institute’s Housing Credit Availability Index stands at 5.1 percent, less than half its level in 2001, a period of reasonable credit standards.
+The Urban Institute’s Housing Credit Availability Index stands at 5.9 percent in the first quarter of 2018, less than half its level in 2001, a period of reasonable credit standards.

 We have estimated that because of high credit standards, as many as 1.1 million fewer loans were made in 2015 than would have been made if the more reasonable 2001 credit standards had been in effect.
 Since 2009, 6.3 million fewer loans have been made.